scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 **This is only a test network, and AVAX on this network has no value.**

-Go to the [test net faucet](https://faucet.avax.network/) and paste the address you just created to receive 100 000 000 nAVAX.
+Go to the [test net faucet](https://faucet.avax.network/) and paste the address you just created to receive 1 AVAX.

 We can check an address's balance of a given asset by calling `avm.getBalance`, another method of the X-Chain's API.
 Let's check that the faucet drip went through.